swaptacular/swpt_accounts/protocol.rst

-database. [#crr-match]_ If a matching record exists, and the values of ``debtor_id``, ``creditor_id``, and ``transfer_id`` fields in the received `FinalizedTransfer`_ message are the same as the values stored in the `CR record`_, the record SHOULD be deleted; otherwise the message MUST be ignored.
+database. [#crr-match]_ If a matching record exists, and the values of ``debtor_id``, ``creditor_id``, and ``transfer_id`` fields in the received `FinalizedTransfer`_ message are the same as the values stored in the CR record, the record SHOULD be deleted; otherwise the message MUST be ignored.

 Received `RejectedTransfer`_ message